NoelKhan/Medibot-MBSE/.github/SELF-HOSTED-RUNNERS.md

 ## 🚀 Quick Setup

-### Step 1: Configure Repository Variable (Optional)
+### Step 1: Configure Repository Variable

-The workflows default to `self-hosted`, but you can override this behavior:
+Set the `RUNNER_TYPE` repository variable to specify which runner type to use:

 #### Option A: Use GitHub UI